rijwanansari/RijsatFileUploadAzureStorage/README.md

 Distributed under the MIT License.

 ## Support ⭐
 This project is created for learning and sharing purpose.
-Addtionally, this project can be used your project.
+Additionally, this project can be used in your project.
 Please share your feedback or issues.
-Please support with star and share in your nextwork 👌
+Please support with star and share in your network 👌